andrew-codes/home-automation/docs/apps/captive-portal/index.md

 # Captive Portal for Guest Detection

-This application is a node express app that serves a registration page to guests when they connect to the guest network hotspot.
+A node express, web application serving a registration page to guests when they connect to the guest network hotspot.
 The intention is to capture the guest's device's MAC address (sent from the USG/router) and register it with Home Assistant.
 In doing so, the device can be used as a presence sensor and inform any automation if a guest is present.

 ## Prerequisite Setup

 1. A Ubiquiti USG/router
 1. Enable a guest network as a hotspot in the USG
 1. Add the `$CLUSTER_IP` to the list of [pre-authorized access IPs](https://help.ui.com/hc/en-us/articles/115000166827-UniFi-Guest-Network-Guest-Portal-and-Hotspot-System) for the hotspot
-1. Appropriate secrets setup for the USG; see [secrets catalog](../../docs/secrets-catalog.md) for more details.
 1. Setup the [Unifi Home Assistant integration](https://www.home-assistant.io/integrations/unifi/)
 1. Create a group in Home Assitant named `guests`; this is where registered guests devices will be assigned